The Official Catholic Directory of England & Wales

 The Edit Partnership Ltd is privileged to be publishing the Catholic Directory of England & Wales on behalf of the Catholic Bishops’ Conference of England & Wales

-The Official Catholic Directory of England & Wales 2022 will include:
+The Official 2024 Catholic Directory of England & Wales includes:

 Find Mass times and locations of all Catholic churches, chapels and religious houses across England & Wales.